-On 10/24/2017 RAELENE ARREGUIN filed an Other lawsuit against PREFERRED AUTO BODY SHOP, LLC.
+On 10/24/2017 RAELENE ARREGUIN filed a Personal Injury - Other Personal Injury lawsuit against PREFERRED AUTO BODY SHOP, LLC.
 This case was filed in Los Angeles County Superior Courts, Burbank Courthouse located in Los Angeles, California.
 The Judge overseeing this case is BENNY C. OSORIO.
 The case status is Not Classified By Court.

 Not Classified By Court